Built-in Plugin

 {

-reviewedBy, // String, committer info appended to commit message
+reviewedBy, // String, information of the contributor appended to the commit message

 reviewers, // Array<String>, list of reviewers